BigJk/clai/README.md

 # CL(A)I

-CLAI is a command line interface to quickly create and run workflows against LLM with helper to make it easier to insert data into the workflow.
-Data can come from the user, commands or files.
-There are utilities to sample files, lines and chunks from files, to quickly build examples.
+CLAI is a command-line interface designed to quickly create and run workflows against Large Language Models (LLMs), with helpers to facilitate data insertion into the workflow.
+Data can be sourced from users, commands, or files.
+The tool provides utilities for sampling files, lines, and chunks from files to rapidly build examples.

-This can be helpful for creating workflows that generate new data based on existing data files.
-The templating engine is based on [Go's html/template](https://pkg.go.dev/html/template).
-By providing the templating methods it's easy to insert up-to-date data into the workflow.
+This tool is particularly useful for creating workflows that generate new data based on existing data files.
+The templating engine is built on [Go's html/template](https://pkg.go.dev/html/template).
+By offering templating methods, CLAI makes it simple to insert up-to-date data into the workflow.

 ## Background

-I extensifly use LLMs to brainstorm ideas, especially in the context of TTRPGs like Dungeons & Dragons.
-I wanted to make it easier to create and run workflows against LLMs with up-to-date examples from my obsidian vault.
+I extensively use LLMs for brainstorming ideas, especially in the context of tabletop role-playing games (TTRPGs) like Dungeons & Dragons.
+My goal was to streamline the process of creating and running workflows against LLMs, incorporating current examples from my Obsidian vault.

 ## Installation